What Is an Endodontist vs Oral Surgeon?

 A few of the main reasons a dentist may refer you to an endodontist can be:

-2. Your dentist may want an endodontist to examine a previous root canal you may have had followed by any additional dentistry like dental crown on top.
+2. Your dentist may want an endodontist to examine a previous root canal you may have had followed by any additional dentistry like a dental crown on top.

 3. You may have a cracked tooth, which can lead to a bacterial infection.